Colworth House

-Colworth House is an 18th-century mansion set in an area of parkland on the edge of the village of Sharnbrook in Bedfordshire.
+Colworth House is an 18th-century mansion set in an area of parkland on the edge of the village of Sharnbrook in Bedfordshire, England.
 It is a Grade II* listed building.

 History

 The surrounding site has been occupied since prehistoric times.
 The current house was started in 1715 by Mark Antonie, a self-made man who aspired to become part of the landed gentry.
 It passed down to John Antonie, who bequeathed it on his death to a cousin, the MP William Lee, who then adopted the additional surname of Antonie.
-On his own death in 1815 William Lee Antonie left it to his nephew, the astronomer and antiquarian John Fiott, who thereupon adopted the surname of Lee.
+On his own death in 1815, William Lee Antonie left it to his nephew, the astronomer and antiquarian John Fiott, who thereupon adopted the surname of Lee.